MattyQ/actions-for-zendesk-themes/README.md

 1. On the left side of the **Actions** page of your GitHub repository, select the GitHub Action you want to run.
 2. On the right side of the **Actions** page, select **Run workflow**.

+The actions are listed loosely in order of how they might be commonly used.

 ### List themes

 This action has no required inputs.